Alan-Miller/voze/README.md

 ```

 Elixir is a language I've worked in for years, and its `String` type has a built-in function for computing the similarity between strings, outputting a number between 0 (complete mismatch) and 1 (exact match).
 This would have provided an easy solution for word suggestions.
 Ultimately, I didn't think an Elixir app like this would leave us with as much to talk about.
-The language itself and its functional nature might be less relevent to Voze, and Elixir's `String.jaro_distance` function would do a lot of the heavy lifting, leaving less for me to do.
+The language itself and its functional nature might be less relevant to Voze, and Elixir's `String.jaro_distance` function would do a lot of the heavy lifting, leaving less for me to do.
 I decided to write the app in Java (and get those sweet extra credit points).

 #### _2. Third-party Java packages_

 There are several different algorithms for calculating similarity between strings.
 I considered simply finding some lightweight Java packages to do the job, even considering multiple packages based on their algorithms' different strengths.
-In a real-worl scenario, I would seriously consider this approach.
+In a real-world scenario, I would seriously consider this approach.
 No need to solve a problem someone else already invested a lot of effort into solving and wrapping up in a nice, lightweight package.
 And installing multiple packages would let our team consider some A/B testing to see which package provided the best word suggestions.
 In a code challenge situation however, I thought writing the code myself would create more opportunities for discussion.

 #### _3. Write a Jaro Score algorithm myself in Java_